rdpate/helpfile/readme.md

 Help
 ====

-    help COMMAND [SUBTOPIC..]
+    help NAME [SUBTOPIC..]
-    help --version COMMAND [SUBTOPIC..]
+    help --version NAME [SUBTOPIC..]

-Help displays an overview of a command's purpose, options, version, and other closely related information.
-Help replaces the "options" of --help and --version and does not require executing files, which may be non-functional or untrusted.
-Help text is looked up by filename; a name without a slash follows a $PATH lookup.
-The text can either be in a separate file or inside a self-contained script.
+Help displays an overview of purpose, options, version, and other closely related information.
+For executables, Help replaces the "options" of --help and --version and does not require executing files which may be non-functional or untrusted.

+For names without a slash, Help follows a $PATH lookup and the file must be executable (like which(1)).
+Otherwise the name is a path that need not exist, as the path will be used to find the help text.
+For self-contained scripts, the help sections may be in comments (see Internal Help Sections).
+If the path (either given or after lookup through $PATH) is a symlink and no Help section is found, the symlink is resolved and the search continues.

 Options
 -------